Hatch apologizes to McCain for slamming his no-Trump funeral plans

 Breaking News Emails

-The senator's daughter, Meghan McCain, said earlier Tuesday on ABC's "The View" that people criticizing her father needed to relax.
+McCain's daughter, Meghan, said earlier Tuesday on ABC's "The View" that people criticizing her father needed to relax.

 "I would like everyone to take a collective breath and chill out on my dad for a second, especially Orrin Hatch," she said.

-People close to McCain, who does not want the president to attend his funeral, have informed the White House the plans do not call for Trump to be there, a source told NBC News.
-The source said McCain wants Vice President Mike Pence to represent the White House.
-Among the expected eulogists are Barack Obama and George W. Bush, the source said.
+People close to McCain have informed the White House that the senator does not want Trump to be at his funeral, a source told NBC News.
+The source said McCain wants Vice President Mike Pence to represent the White House instead.
+Among the expected eulogists are former Presidents Barack Obama and George W. Bush, the source said.

 On Monday, Hatch called McCain's plans for his funeral "ridiculous."